 - Loss of consciousness

-- Victims who are very young or old—body’s thermoregulation is not at its peak
+- Victims who are very young or old; the body’s thermoregulation is not at its peak.

-- Certain medical conditions—can affect one’s ability to regulate body temperature
+- Certain medical conditions and medications can affect one’s ability to regulate body temperature.

 - Cold, damp weather conditions

 Care of Hypothermia